Everything you need to know about the stage adaptation of Alex Wheatle's novel, Home Girl

 The production of Home Girl is a unique and exciting co-creation and collaboration between Alex Wheatle MBE, Nathan Powell and Sarah Kolawole, the Theatre, Derby’s Cultural Education Partnership, professional care-experienced young people and other young theatre makers.

-The adaptation will be performed by a professional company of actors and young performers.
+The adaptation will be performed by a professional company of actors and young performers and will be co-directed by Sarah Brigham and Bryn Holding.

 When's it on?